custom-computing-ic/fastc/doc/reports/interim/report.md

   }
 }
 ~~~

+In Section \ref{maxcconf} we introduce a simple language to capture
+this flow configuration.

 Finally we must write a host application which is required to queue
 the input streams and run the accelerator.
 This is achieved by calls